microsoft/FluidFramework/packages/runtime/ink/README.md

 Ink is an in-progress data structure with the purpose of facilitating collaborative inking.
 There is a set of anticipated work to be done still, including breaking changes across Ink, client-ui/InkCanvas, client-ui/OverlayCanvas, and the Canvas component.
 Please do try it out and let us know what you think, but also be prepared for the following incoming changes:

 ## Coordinate bundling
-- Make IInkStroke store coordinates rather than ops - now that the type is always "stylus" this doesn't need to be part of the data structure/snapshot
 - Enable bundled coordinate updates rather than one per op
 - Use PointerEvent.getCoalescedEvents(), along with the bundled coordinate updates to improve rendering fidelity and hang resistance